-- The Feature Extraction is the first step in the process is extracting image features to a distinguishable extent. - The Matching is the second step involves matching these features to yield a result that is visually similar.
-There are several CBIR systems that are currently exist and are being developed constantly: - QBIC or Query by Image Content was developed by IBM and Almaden Research Centre to allow users to graphically pose and refine queries based on multiple visual properties such as colour, texture and shape.
-It supports queries based on input images, user-constructed sketches, selected colour and texture patterns.
+Several CBIR systems currently exist; and are being constantly developed.
+The examples are:

-- VIR Image Engine by Virage like QBIC enables image retrieval based on primitive attributes such as texture, colour and structure.
-It examines the pixels in the image and performs an analysis process for deriving image characterization features. - Visual SEEK and Web SEEK were developed by the Department of Electrical Engineering of Columbia University where both these systems support colour and spatial location matching as well as texture matching. - NeTra was developed by the Department of Electrical and Computer Engineering, University of California.
-It supports spatial layout, colour, shape and texture matching as well as image segmentation. - MARS or Multimedia Analysis and Retrieval System was developed by the Beckman Institute for Advanced Science and Technology of Illinois University.
-It supports texture, colour, spatial layout and shape matching. - Viper or Visual Information Processing for Enhanced Retrieval was developed at the Computer Vision Group of Geneva University.
-It supports colour and texture matching.
+- 1. QBIC or Query By Image Content was developed by IBM; Almaden Research Centre; to allow users to graphically pose and refine queries based on multiple visual properties such as colour, texture and shape.
+It supports queries based on input images; user-constructed sketches; and selected colour and texture patterns. - 2.
+VIR Image Engine by Virage Inc; like QBIC; and enables image retrieval based on primitive attributes such as colour; texture and structure.
+This examines the pixels in the image and performs an analysis process; deriving image characterization features. - 3.
+VisualSEEK and WebSEEK were developed by the Department of Electrical Engineering; Columbia University.
+The both these systems support colour and spatial location matching as well as texture matching. - 4.
+NeTra was developed by the Department of Electrical and Computer Engineering; University of California.
+This supports colour; shape; spatial layout and texture matching; as well as segmentation. - 5.
+MARS or Multimedia Analysis and Retrieval System was developed by the Beckman Institute for Advanced Science and Technology; University of Illinois.
+This supports colour; spatial layout; texture and shape matching. - 6.
+Viper or Visual Information Processing for Enhanced Retrieval was developed at the Computer Vision Group; University of Geneva.
+This supports colour and texture matching [7].

-1.1.
-SPEEDED UP ROBUST FEATURE
+III.
+SPEEDED UP ROBUST FEATURE (SURF)